0% Complete

 Background of Ezra

-Though written a century later to help the Jewish community in Jerusalem understand their identity by describing the beginnings of Second Temple Judaism, the book of Ezra is situated in two separate historical settings that align with the two major sections of the book:
+The book of Ezra is situated in two separate historical settings that align with the two major sections of the book:

-Then, Ezra 7-10 describes the activity of Ezra the scribe (458-430 B.C.E.), a priest commissioned by Artaxerxes I to rebuild the spiritual life of the Jewish community in the Persian province/satrapy of “Beyond the River”–Yehud (Judah)–and bring it into conformity with the law of Moses (Ezra 7).
+Second, Ezra 7-10 describes the activity of Ezra the scribe (458-430 BCE), a priest commissioned by Artaxerxes I to rebuild the spiritual life of the Jewish community in the Persian province/satrapy of “Beyond the River”–Yehud (Judah)–and bring it into conformity with the law of Moses (Ezra 7).
 Two aspects of Ezra’s mission are lifted up, the reading of the law that took place shortly after his arrival in 458 (Nehemiah 8) and his efforts to deal with the problem of mixed marriages (Ezra 9-10).